Why not get in touch...

 QLM open day

 Join us for the QLM open day on the 5th of March at 1pm in the seminar room of building 46 when we will present all available positions for the next academic year.
 We will review the first round of PhD applications by 30th of March.
 Therefore, students are encouraged to apply before that.
+Get more details.

 Studies cover the interfaces between physics, chemistry, biology, and engineering.
 The Quantum Light and Matter group comprises 13 academics undertaking research that explores photonics, condensed matter physics and the interaction of light and matter at the quantum level.